Nirklars/MiniwebOpen/README.md

 **USAGE:**

 1. Navigate to any folder in Windows Explorer
-2. Right-click on the folder icon or empty space within the folder
+2. Right-click on the folder icon or empty space within the folder (For Windows 11 hold down SHIFT when right clicking)
 3. Select 'Open as a webserver' from the context menu
 4. A web server will start on port 3333 and your browser will open